Two of the best day trips from Nuremberg by train, are Bamberg and Regensburg. Plan your travel and explore these UNESCO old towns!

-The great thing is that Nuremberg makes day trips super-easy because the train station is just steps from old town.
-So check your train schedule, head over to the station, and in an hour or less you can be at either of these beautiful UNESCO heritage towns in Germany for the day!
+The great thing is that Nuremberg makes day trips super-easy because the train station is just steps from its own old town.
+So check your schedule, head over to the station, and get ready for one of the best day trips from Nuremberg by train.

 Nuremberg Train Station